-9. Forest Product Display - Prepare a visual display and/or collection tracing the origin of one non-lumber product that comes from trees and/or forests.
-The display must be no larger than 24 inches x 22 inches x 28 inches.
+9. Forest Product Display - prepare a visual display and/collection tracing the origin of one non-lumber product that comes from trees and/or forests.
+The display must be no larger than 24 inches by 22 inches by 28 inches.
 Photographs, drawings, samples, charts, posters, etc. can be used.
-Posters submitted may be no larger than 22 inches x 28 inches and may be either vertical or horizontal.
-The contestant must identify what species of tree the product is derived from and where the product is harvested, grown, or otherwise collected.
+Posters submitted may be no larger than 22" x 28" and may be either vertical or horizontal.
+The entry must identify what species of tree the product is derived from and where the product is harvested, grown, or otherwise collected.

 The product listed must be partially or fully derived from trees; if partial the approximate percentage should be articulated in the display.